iamdhruvtripathi/Active-Directory-Homelab/splunk/README.md

 </p>

 ### `Event ID 3`
 - This event ID tracks whenever a TCP or UDP connection is created or detected.
-I locally created a Python server and connected to it via my web browser.
+I locally created a Python server in port 80 and connected to it via my web browser.
 We can see below the other connections but I wanted to highlight that it was our browser on `10.10.10.10` on the DC connecting to the Python server on `10.10.10.10` because the Python server was running locally, essentially we are connecting to ourselves.
 The destination port confirms that we are running the Python server on port `80` and that it was a `python.exe` process running